crsl4/mindful-programming/lecture.md

 ```
 A -- B -- C -- D
 ```
+There is only one clean beautiful commit `D`, but in fact, it is the combination of multiple tiny steps.

-#### resetting back to previous commits
+#### 1.3.8.2 Resetting back to previous commits
-if you are working on WIP, but you keep getting errors, and problems
+Imagine that you are working on some changes , but you keep getting errors, and problems, so you want to fall back to a previous stage of the code when everything worked fine.

+This is the history that you have, with `git commit -m "WIP"` being the last commit:
 ```
-A -- B -- C -- WIP*
+A -- B -- C -- WIP
 ```

-you might want to go back to the good state of files, before your changes:
+To go back to the code before your `WIP` commit, you type:
 ```
 git reset --hard
 ```